Am I responsible for my spouse’s debts after they die?

 - You can dispute the debt.
 If you believe you don’t owe the debt or it’s not yours to pay, you should dispute it.
 If you receive a validation notice and dispute the debt in writing within 30 days, the debt collector must stop contacting you until they validate the debt in writing.
 The written validation notice will include a deadline for when you must submit your written dispute letter.

 - You can set boundaries for how debt collectors contact you.
-You can tell debt collectors how to contact you .
+You can .
 You can also tell debt collectors not to contact you at certain times or places or by phone, email, text message, or mail.
 If you don’t want to hear from the debt collector again, you can also send the collector a written request to stop contacting you.

 Help is available